DCPROGS/HJCFIT/documentation/source/manual/occupancies.rst

  \sum_i [\phi_F]_i = 1.

-Where :math:`{}^e\mathcal{G}_{AF}` and :math:`{}^e\mathcal{G}_{FA}` are the laplacians of the missed-events likelihoods (or equivilantly, the ideal likelihoods) for :math:`s=0`, and :math:`[a]_i` indicates the :math:`i^{th}` component of vector :math:`a`.
+Where :math:`{}^e\mathcal{G}_{AF}` and :math:`{}^e\mathcal{G}_{FA}` are the laplacians of the missed-events likelihoods (or equivalently, the ideal likelihoods) for :math:`s=0`, and :math:`[a]_i` indicates the :math:`i^{th}` component of vector :math:`a`.

 Or they can be computed as CHS vectors, e.g. equation 5.11 and 5.8 from :cite:`colquhoun:1996`.